varun2264/MNProximityManager-Android-SDK/README.md

 ###Getting Beacon information

 When you catch an _APM_ triggered _Broadcast Intent_ and unwrap the _Beacon_ object from the latter, can get a lot of intrinsic information about the emitting device by enquirying this _Beacon_ object.
-The following list points out a few features about the beacon sensor you have access to:
+The following list points out a few features you have access to about a beacon sensor:

 * Name
 * Mac address